clairefuzzyelephant/clarity-eats/src/blog/koreaDay6.md

 date: 2022-06-07
 featuredImage: ../images/koreaDay5-6/namsan_view.jpg
 ---
 On this day we visited the famed Itaewon district.
 It definitely emanated a distinct vibe compared to the other parts of Seoul we'd been to - indie, edgy, and slightly antique-feeling.
-Multiple stores we passed by were blasting Gaho's Start Over on the speakers, the theme from Itaewon Class.
+Multiple stores we passed by were blasting Gaho's Start Over on the speakers, the theme song from Itaewon Class.

 <div>
     <img src="../images/koreaDay5-6/IMG_0723.jpg"